-If you have ever tried housebreaking a puppy, you'll know that most dog owners will find that it’s the bane of every pet parent's existence while oddly, at the same time, being a great bonding experience for you and your puppy.
+If you have ever tried housebreaking a puppy, you'll know that most dog owners will find that it’s the bane of every pet parent's existence while, oddly, at the same time, a great bonding experience for you and your puppy.

-Housebreaking helpers have become the industry standard among many dog parents, and most of them do help with training a dog proper potty routines.
+Housebreaking helpers have become the industry standard among many dog parents, and most of them help with training a dog to proper potty routines.

 Puppy Potty Training Pads and Grass Litter Boxes: What’s What?

-Puppy training pads are absorbent potty pads that hold in the liquid and generally have a quick drying surface.
-While your dog is being trained new bathroom routines, you can teach him or her to use these potty pads so that your floors would stay relatively clean and dry.
+Puppy training pads are absorbent potty pads that hold in the liquid and generally have a quick-drying surface.
+While your dog is being trained in new bathroom routines, you can teach him or her to use these potty pads so that your floors would stay relatively clean and dry.

 Dog grass litter boxes, on the other hand, are boxes filled with artificial turf that mimics the outside.
-Most pet parents have seen these used with cats because they're not as popular with dog owners, but it seems the fashion trends are changing.
+Most pet parents have seen these used with cats because they're not as popular with dog owners, but the fashion trends are changing.

 RELATED: You’ve Adopted a Puppy.
 Now What?

 At Top Dog Tips, we strongly believe in using the best dog supplies to assist with any dog training endeavors because these products exist for a reason.

 Pros & Cons of Puppy Housebreaking Pads and Dog Grass Litter Boxes

-When buying absorbent puppy training pads such as the All-Absorb Puppy Training Pads for example, you’ll notice that their cleanliness is a big selling point.
+When buying absorbent puppy training pads such as the All-Absorb Puppy Training Pads, you’ll notice that their cleanliness is a big selling point.

-Most of these housebreaking items are reasonably priced, and the high quantity of them (100 in one package for about $20) means that you’re getting a bang for your buck.
+Most of these housebreaking items are reasonably priced, and their high quantity (100 in one package for about $20) means you’re getting a bang for your buck.

 Once your puppy has done his business on a potty pad, you can just delicately scoop the pad up and throw it into the trash.

 If your pooch has been trained and housebroken improperly, these puppy training pads can become a crutch for your Fido, and you’ll have trouble completing the housebreaking training.

 Your dog (and you) might just become used to the convenience of the pads and make that their go-to spot for using the bathroom.

-Also, another unpleasant possibility is that your dog makes the association between any square piece of cloth on the floor and using the bathroom.
+Also, another unpleasant possibility is that your dog makes an association between any square piece of cloth on the floor and using the bathroom.

 The final verdict: Puppy potty training pads are good for housebreaking as long as that housebreaking is consistent, thorough, and continual; neither of you should use the pads as a crutch because that can seriously backfire.

-Dog grass litter boxes are used for training your pet to go indoors (that’s not the only place your dog will go; with grass litter boxes for dogs, an indoor bathroom space is added to the outdoor one).
+Dog grass litter boxes are used for training your pet to go indoors (that’s not the only place your dog will go; with grass litter boxes for dogs, indoor bathroom space is added to the outdoor one).

-It is a good housebreaking tool because it is definitive for your dog—it’s easy to tell that the grass litter box is a special place when compared to the rest of the house.
+It is a good housebreaking tool because it is definitive for your dog—it’s easy to tell that a grass litter box is a special place compared to the rest of the house.

-Dogs will be able to easily tell that the grass litter box is meant for the bathroom; not anything else.
+Dogs will be able to easily tell that the grass litter box is meant for the bathroom, not anything else.

-If your dog has learned to go to the bathroom outside but now needs to be trained for inside, a grass litter box is an easy tool to use.
+If your dog has learned to go to the bathroom outside but now needs to be trained to go inside, a grass litter box is an easy tool to use.

-Also, these housebreaking products are usually much heavier, so your puppy won’t be able to drag it around or rip it to shreds the way they might be tempted to do with puppy training pads
+Also, these housebreaking products are usually much heavier, so your puppy won’t be able to drag it around or rip it to shreds the way it might be tempted to do with puppy training pads

 While puppies can’t destroy grass litter boxes quite the same way they can rip apart puppy potty pads, they may still be tempted to dig up the grass because all dogs love doing that.

-Also, cleaning the grass litter boxes is a bit more rigorous than cleaning training pads and, if not cleaned properly, they can begin to give off a foul odor.
+Also, cleaning the grass litter boxes is a bit more rigorous than cleaning training pads, and if not cleaned properly, they can begin to give off a foul odor.

 Finally, grass litter boxes for puppies aren’t as widely available as puppy training pads that you can get pretty much at any store.
-But if you love to shop online, there are a few great options of grass litter boxes on Amazon.
+But if you love to shop online, there are a few great options for grass litter boxes on Amazon.

 Which one: Puppy training pads or dog grass litter box?

-When it comes to which is “better,” that’s quite subjective and the decision will usually be based on your own needs and the situation.
+When it comes to which is “better,” that’s quite subjective, and the decision will usually be based on your own needs and the situation.

 Housebreaking pads are also good for pet parents who don’t want a long cleanup time (I think that’s all of us), and if you simply abhor cleaning, puppy potty pads might be a good option for you.

-Other chores like helping with dog shedding by grooming your pet, cleaning their teeth and taking dogs to a vet can all be done on the weekend; not so with cleaning out the litter boxes.
+Other chores like helping with dog shedding by grooming your pet, cleaning their teeth, and taking dogs to a vet can all be done on the weekend, not so cleaning out the litter boxes.

-Also, if your dog has already been trained to go to the bathroom outside, grass litter box training will be simple, as long as you have the time (at least 15-20 minutes) to clean the doggy litter box properly each day.
+Also, if your dog has already been trained to go to the bathroom outside, grass litter box training will be simple as long as you have the time (at least 15-20 minutes) to clean the doggy litter box properly each day.

-Housebreaking training doesn’t have to be torturous, as long as you know your options and what works best for you and your pet, it’ll be simple.
+As long as you know your options and what works best for you and your pet, it’ll be simple.
 I hope this helped.

 Have you tried housebreaking your dog using either training pads or grass litter boxes?
 Share your experience with us in the comments below!